The increase in blood pressure within a vein system called the portal venous system.

 In general, doctors diagnose portal hypertension based on the presence of ascites or dilated veins or varices as seen during a physical examination of the abdomen or anus.

-Unfortunately, most causes of portal hypertension can not be treated, instead, treatment focuses on preventing or controlling complications, especially bleeding varicose veins.
+Unfortunately, most portal hypertension causes can not be treated.
+Instead, treatment focuses on preventing or controlling complications, especially bleeding varicose veins.

 Another treatment depends on the severity of the symptoms and how well the liver is working.

 - Endoscopic therapy: This is usually the first line of treatment for variceal bleeding and consists of ringing or sclerotherapy.
 Banding is a procedure in which a gastroenterologist uses elastic bands to block the blood vessel and stop bleeding.

 - Medications: Nonselective beta-blockers can be prescribed alone or combined with endoscopic therapy to reduce varicose vein pressure and further reduce the risk of bleeding.

 Nonselective beta-blockers are also prescribed to prevent first variceal bleeding in patients with varicose veins who are considered at risk of bleeding.

 The band of esophageal varices has also been used for this purpose, especially in patients who can not take beta-blockers.
 The drug lactulose may help treat the confusion and other mental changes associated with encephalopathy.

 Maintaining good eating habits and a healthy lifestyle can help you avoid portal hypertension.
 Some of the things you can do to improve the function of your liver include the following: